marionwalton/media-and-society/definitions.md

 from the patterns in training data is not the same as the way animal brains form new connections whenever they learn something new.
 Machine learning is also computationally intensive and uses vast amounts of electricity.

+### Media
+Media include the physical media, languages and industries which transmit and encode the messages we use to communicate with one another.

 ### Mass media
 Mass media are the *communication industries* which produce *information and entertainment products* and court the attention of *large audiences*, which they often sell to *advertisers*.
 These include broadcasters, networks,